-EatDrinkFilms is presenting In Defense of Food as part of our Food Day / Film Day celebration at the Roxie Theatre on Saturday, October 24.
+EatDrinkFilms is presenting In Defense of Food at the Mill Valley Film Festival on October 10, 14, & 16 and as part of our Food Day / Film Day celebration at the Roxie Theatre on Saturday, October 24.

 Executive Producer Kiki Kipany will introduce the film and after the screening the film’s editor Rhonda Collins will answer questions with Dean Schillinger MD, the founding director of UCSF’s Center for Vulnerable Populations.
 The Center is a partner with the local group Youth Speaks in a social marketing campaign to empower minority youth to help end Type 2 Diabetes in California.
 The campaign is featured in the film and is transforming people’s understanding of the relationship between food and health.
 The authentic voices of young poets speak to their peers through in-your-face short films.
 Check out The Bigger Picture.